Wednesday, August 31, 2016

 Discussion

-Fifteen Lanes whose title is a reference to the lanes in Kamathipura which house the sex trade, tackles the difficult subject of sex slavery and trafficking as well as sexting.
-Although this was a well-written novel, I feel the story of Noor would have been better told if the story had focused entirely on her rather than flipping between the two vastly different characters.
+Fifteen Lanes, whose title is a reference to the lanes in Kamathipura which house the sex trade, tackles the difficult subject of sex slavery and trafficking as well as sexting.
+Although this was a well-written novel, the story of Noor would have been better told as the central story, rather than flipping between the two vastly different characters.
 Noor Benkatti is the daughter of a sex worker whose story is juxtaposed with that of Grace McClaren, a wealthy girl whose family had lived on three different continents.
 Grace's life is a complete contrast to that of Noor's poverty.
-Their futures are incomparable: Noor faces a future of certain prostitution and an early death from disease and hardship while Grace has many options open to her including education, being able to choose a career, and even if she wants to marry and have children.
-Comparing Grace's first world problems of sexting to Noor's third world problem of being trafficked into prostitution felt trivial.
+Their futures are incomparable: Noor faces a future of certain prostitution and an early death from disease and hardship, while Grace has many options open to her including education, being able to choose a career, and even if she wants to marry and have children.
+Comparing Grace's first world problems of sexting to Noor's third world problem of being trafficked into prostitution felt like trivializing Noor's.
 Grace's problems arise from her own actions and problems that are decidedly "first world" while Noor's situation is the result of the illegal practices of religious prostitution and sex trafficking which go unchecked in India.

 Noor's future is hinted at by what happens to her twelve-year-old friend, Parvati who lives on the street.
 Parvati is vulnerable and relies on her boyfriend Hussein who has offered Parvati and Noor a place to sleep.
 Parvati tells Noor that Hussein loves her and gives her gifts of clothing.
 This makes Noor suspicious.
 As it turns out, Parvati has been given money by a boy named Suresh who decides he wants it back.
 Eventually Parvati is ganged raped by Suresh and his friends and ultimately forced into sex work.